-Stressing corporate social and environmental responsibility can be an effective tool for establishing norms for the private sector in a similar manner to making violations public with the help of civil society and the media.
-However, it is the responsibility of governments to ensure that the private sector acts in line with key commitments such as the SDGs.
-More proactive regulation of the private sector will be required to prevent a race to the bottom as a result of wage, social or environmental dumping and corresponding human rights violations.
+30. Stressing corporate social and environmental responsibility can be an effective tool for establishing norms for the private sector in a similar manner to making violations public with the help of civil society and the media.
+However, it is the responsibility of Governments to ensure that the private sector acts in line with key commitments such as the sustainable development goals.
+More proactive regulation of the private sector will be required to prevent a race to the bottom as a result of wage, social, or environmental dumping and the corresponding human rights violations.